 If a patient has had numerous dental issues in the past, they may be facing many missing teeth.
 In cases like this, Dr. Skoulas often recommends a full mouth reconstruction for San Francisco patients.
 A full mouth reconstruction is a process that allows her to completely rebuild and replace the missing teeth in a patient’s mouth.
 Tackling all the missing teeth at once provides patients with restored abilities to eat, drink, speak, and smile without fear.

 Choosing a full mouth reconstruction is a big decision, as it may involve several procedures before the mouth is completely restored.
-Luckily, Dr. Skoulas proudly offers consultations at her San Francisco office for all her patients before jumping into any work.
-She’ll listen to all her patients’ concerns and use her expertise to devise a treatment plan that exceeds the patients’ expectations.
+Luckily, Dr. Skoulas proudly offers consultations at our San Francisco office before jumping into any work.
+She’ll listen to all of their patients’ concerns and use their expertise to devise a treatment plan that exceeds the patients’ expectations.

 There’s no standardized treatment plan that constitutes a full mouth reconstruction.
 Rather, it’s a personalized procedure custom-designed for each and every patient.
 Because of that, Dr. Skoulas may make use of many different treatment methods during the plan of care.
 Some of these can include:

 - Dental implants paired with bridges or crowns to restore lost teeth

 - Bone grafting to rebuild the jawbone and make it dense enough to hold implants in place